fenago/python-minicourses/MiniCourse_ML/_ML_class2.md

 Do you want to do machine learning using Python, but you’re having trouble getting started?

-In this post, you will complete your first machine learning project using Python.
+In this lab, you will complete your first machine learning project using Python.

 In this step-by-step tutorial you will: